Introduction to Math: Fighting the Fear

 Introduction to Math: Choosing the Right Operation

 Once you've finished with school, most of the math problems you encounter will likely come in the form of word problems.
 In word problems, you're not told explicitly how to solve them.
-Instead, you have to use the clues given to you in the words that make up the problem itself.
-In this program, we'll learn what sort of words to look for to help you choose the right operation to successfully solve the problem.
+Instead, you have to use the clues given to you in the words that make up the

 Introduction to Math: Estimation Basics